Ventura County Sheriff's Office: 1970s

-Detective Donald E. Haynie was shot and killed June 5, 1970 while attempting to make a narcotics arrest in Fillmore.
+Detective Donald E. Haynie was shot and killed June 5, 1970, while attempting to make a narcotics arrest in Fillmore.
 Haynie and three other plainclothes sheriff's narcotics agents entered the house of a suspected drug dealer.
 The suspect's 78-year-old father shot Haynie once in the chest.
 The shooting was determined to be a misunderstanding, and the father was released.
 Donald served as a military policeman in the Army.
 He also enjoyed hunting with fellow officers and spending time with his family.

 In October 1973, Lieutenant Harvey A. "Hank" Varat, a 14-year law enforcement veteran, was on a search and rescue training exercise in the Santa Susanna Mountains when he was bit by a tick and infected with Rocky Mountain spotted fever.
-He died four days later on October 20, 1973 from the fever.
+He died four days later on October 20, 1973, from the fever.
 Varat helped develop the SWAT team, Deep-Sea Diving Team, and the search and rescue team.
 He is best remembered by his co-workers as his picture portrays, an organizer and an outdoors man contracted during a Search and Rescue exercise.

-Sergeant Tom Collins died on October 25, 1975 when the helicopter he was flying crashed into the Santa Clara riverbed.
+Sergeant Tom Collins died on October 25, 1975, when the helicopter he was flying crashed into the Santa Clara riverbed.
 Tom started the helicopter unit for the Ventura County Sheriff's Office in 1971.
 Prior to working for the department, he flew helicopters for the Navy.
 As a Naval Lieutenant, Tom was the youngest commissioned officer at that time.

 1990s

-Deputy Peter Aguirre was shot and killed on July 17, 1996 while responding to a domestic call in the City of Ojai.
+Deputy Peter Aguirre was shot and killed on July 17, 1996, while responding to a domestic call in the City of Ojai.
 The suspect was also shot, but survived and was prosecuted.
 Peter started as a cadet with the VCSO and served as a Deputy for over two years.
 Peter was reportedly admired by fellow deputies for his compassion and ability to deal with people.
 Sheriff Carpenter described Peter as a "terrific officer with a bright future."

-Senior Deputy Lisa Whitney was killed on August 12, 1998 in a traffic accident when a driver failed to stop at an inoperative traffic light in Ventura.
+Senior Deputy Lisa Whitney was killed on August 12, 1998, in a traffic accident when a driver failed to stop at an inoperative traffic light in Ventura.
 Lisa was Officer of the Year in 1996.
 Her strong work ethic gained her the position of investigator with the Major Crimes Unit after serving only eight years as an officer.
 Whitney was a member of the Mounted Patrol Unit, the Mounted Honor Guard, and a certified trainer throughout California.
-Whitney is remembered as the "Angel on horseback."
+Whitney is also known as the "Angel on horseback."

 2000s

-Deputy Robert D. Bornet, a 10-year veteran of the Ventura County Sheriff's Office, was killed on November 6, 2006 in a traffic accident while attempting to stop a motorist for a vehicle code violation.
+Deputy Robert D. Bornet, a 10-year veteran of the Ventura County Sheriff's Office, was killed on November 6, 2006, in a traffic accident while attempting to stop a motorist for a vehicle code violation.
 Bornet was in uniform and driving in his personal vehicle when the accident occurred.
 Bornet also served 19 years in the United States Navy earning the rate of master chief petty officer.
 Robert is survived by his wife Vicki; and their four children, Katie, Leslie, Daniel, and Christopher.